Maurice Vellacott: Canadian Alliance MP

-His comments were commended by some Turkish-Canadian groups, and criticized by some Armenian-Canadians.
+His comments were commended by some Turkish Canadian groups, and criticized by some Armenian Canadians.

 The Canadian Alliance merged with the Progressive Conservative Party of Canada in 2003–04 to create the Conservative Party of Canada.
 Vellacott supported the merger, and endorsed Stephen Harper's successful campaign for the new party's leadership.

 Conservative MP

 Vellacott won the Conservative nomination for Saskatoon—Wanuskewin in early 2004, defeating former Progressive Conservative Nick Bakker with 85% support.
 He faced a difficult challenge in the 2004 federal election from Chris Axworthy, a former federal New Democratic Party (NDP) MP and provincial NDP cabinet minister now running for the Liberals.
 Vellacott was elected as the Liberals won a minority government nationally.

 After the election, Vellacott called for the trial of Saskatoon police officers Ken Munson and Dan Hatchen to be reopened.
-Munson and Hatchen had been convicted of abandoning an aboriginal man near a power station during freezing weather.
+Munson and Hatchen had been convicted of abandoning an Indigenous man near a power station during freezing weather.
 Vellacott said new evidence had been found, indicating that the officers dropped the man off within a short walking distance of where he told the officers he lived.
 He later established a defence fund for the officers.
 The case was not re-opened.

 When the Saskatchewan judicial system approved same-sex marriages in 2004, Vellacott said it was "unfortunate that the Saskatchewan court has followed in the activist footsteps of other courts in this country."
 He later argued that marriage commissioners should have "conscience rights" to refuse to marry same-sex couples.
 During a 2005 rally, he said, "there is no such thing as a right to same-sex marriage."

 Also in 2005, Vellacott called for legislation making it illegal to harm or kill the unborn children of mothers not planning to have abortions (such that killing a pregnant woman would constitute a double-murder).
 The suggestion won support from some, while others argued that it could eventually lead to restrictions on abortion.